 What is the training blackhole?
 I’m glad you asked, both exercisers and trainers can be easily sucked into this vacuum.
 It’s a space where you reach a particular level of fitness and you remain there, similar to a training plateau but not the same.
 A plateau is a conscious process, an awareness of your inability to move past a particular point.
 A training blackhole precedes a plateau, it is an unconscious space where you are showing up for training, you are working hard breaking a sweat and you feel as though you’re progressing because you’re working hard.

-The blackhole effect pulls you into an unconscious stalemate with your body signaling hard work without any physiological progress.
+The black hole effect pulls you into an unconscious stalemate with your body signalling hard work without any physiological progress.
 You become comfortable with being in a little discomfort.
-The feeling of uncomfortableness tricks you into thinking you’re progressing so the continuous reward signals stimulated are welcomed ‘I just had an awesome workout, job done’.
+The feeling of uncomfortableness tricks you into thinking you’re progressing so the continuous reward signals stimulated are welcomed ‘I just had an awesome workout, job is done.
 But was it?

 The tunnel of pain is exactly what it says on the tin.
 It’s a space of feeling that in essence, hurts, either during training or after, or both.
 The truth is your body must experience deep levels of shock in order to stimulate hormesis.